-With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct a 6-week intensive workshop to interested instructors, entitled Teaching a Blended/Online Course.
+With support from the Office of the Provost, representatives from the Center for Instructional Innovation & Assessment (CIIA), Academic Technology & User Services (ATUS), and Extended Education (EE) conduct these award-winning 3-week intensive workshops to interested instructors entitled Blended/Online Course Development and Design.

-The goal of this six-week blended-format workshop is to take the participants through the planning, design, and implementation process of creating a blended or online course, provide an opportunity to experience a “blended format” course, and give them the ability to create blended/online courses on their own.
+The goal of these three-week blended-format workshops is to take the participants through the planning, design, and implementation process of creating a blended or online course, provide an opportunity to experience a “blended format” course, and give them the ability to create blended/online materials and/or courses on their own.

-- Each successful participant for the “certificate option” will receive a $500 stipend and a certificate of completion (see syllabus for additional information and requirements).
-In addition, all certificate option participants will receive a headset and book on the first day of the workshop.
+- Each successful participant will receive a $400 stipend (per level) and a certificate of completion (see syllabus for additional information and requirements).
+In addition, all participants will receive a headset or webcam and a book on the first day of the workshop.

-- This workshop is limited to WWU instructors, with priority given to those planning to teach blended/hybrid courses.
+- This workshop is limited to WWU instructors, with priority given (but not limited) to those planning to teach blended/hybrid/online courses.

 - We will be using the Canvas learning management environment both for workshop delivery and for participants to have a practice “sandbox” course.